AshRouth/SOC/_motions/A toolkit for healing divisions in the Green Party.md

 Conference further instructs GPRC to:

-• bring updates on progress with creating, launching, and rolling out the toolkit to subsequent Conferences • bring a costing for carrying out the actions above to Spring Conference 2023 for approval, and updated costings where necessary to subsequent conferences for further approval
+• bring updates on progress with creating, launching, and rolling out the toolkit to subsequent Conferences • bring a costing for carrying out the actions above to Autumn Conference 2023 for approval, and updated costings where necessary to subsequent conferences for further approval